edgelesssys/constellation/docs/docs/overview/clouds.md

 ## OpenStack

 OpenStack is an open-source cloud and infrastructure management software.
 It's used by many smaller CSPs and datacenters.
 In the latest *Yoga* version, OpenStack has basic support for CVMs.
-However, much depends on the employed Kernel and hypervisor.
-Features (2)--(4) are likely to be a *Yes* with Linux Kernel version 6.2.
+However, much depends on the employed kernel and hypervisor.
+Features (2)--(4) are likely to be a *Yes* with Linux kernel version 6.2.
 Thus, going forward, OpenStack on corresponding AMD or Intel hardware will be a viable underpinning for Constellation.

 ## Conclusion

-The different clouds and software like the Linux Kernel and OpenStack are in the process of building out their support for state-of-the-art CVMs.
+The different clouds and software like the Linux kernel and OpenStack are in the process of building out their support for state-of-the-art CVMs.
 Azure has already most features in place.
 For Constellation, the status quo means that the TCB has different shapes on different infrastructures.
-With broad SEV-SNP support coming to the Linux Kernel, we soon expect a normalization of features across infrastructures.
+With broad SEV-SNP support coming to the Linux kernel, we soon expect a normalization of features across infrastructures.